 Black seed oil is best mixed with other natural ingredients like olive oil, honey or coconut oil when applied to the skin or hair.

-There is much evidence to suggest that using black seed oil in a moisturiser or face mask application can provide a complexion that appears smoother and clearer.
+There is much evidence to suggest that using black seed oil (also known as nigella seed oil) in a moisturiser or face mask application can provide a complexion that appears smoother and clearer.

 An effective moisturiser can be made by mixing 9 ml of black seed oil with 30 ml of jojoba carrier oil, 30 ml of sweet almond carrier oil, 20 ml of borage carrier oil 15ml of rosehip oil and 6 ml of vitamin E liquid.
 The mixture should be shaken vigorously to ensure it is blended well.
 Before applying it, the face should be cleaned then patted dry.
 Then rub about 7 drops of the mixture in your palms to warm it up before massage it gently into the face with light upward strokes.
 Care should be taken to avoid the eyes.